efacilitation/karma-commonjs-preprocessor/README.md

 # karma-commonjs-preprocessor

-> Preprocessor to wrap CoffeScript or Javascript Files into CommonJS Format on the fly.
+Preprocessor which enables you to load CoffeScript or Javascript CommonJS Modules on the fly using custom register and loader code.

 ## Installation